Apply to UCR

 Applying for Aid

-Whether or not you think you’ll qualify for need-based financial aid, we recommend that every entering new student apply — it’s the only way to you'll be considered for every type of aid possible.
+Whether or not you think you’ll qualify for need-based financial aid, we recommend that every new and continuing (undergraduate and graduate) student apply — it’s the only way you'll be considered for every type of aid possible.
 Don't wait until you're accepted to UCR to apply for financial aid!

 The first step in the process of receiving financial aid is determining which application you should use.